smrodriguez88/05-day-planner/README.md

 ## Description

-This is a day planner that allows you to keep track of important events during your busy day!
+A simple calendar app for scheduling important events during your busy day!

 ## Instructions
 ```